AbirpandA/Ecommerce-Follow-Along./README.md

 # Ecommerce-Follow-Along.

-### * Milestone1 : Project Overview: E-Commerce Application (MERN Stack)*
+### * Milestone1 : Project Overview: E-Commerce Application/ (MERN Stack)*

-This project will guide you through building a full-stack e-commerce web application using the *MERN stack* (MongoDB, Express.js, React.js, Node.js).
-You will learn how to implement key functionalities such as *user authentication, **product management, and **order handling* while gaining hands-on experience with REST APIs, database schema design, and frontend development with React.
+This project will guide me through building a full-stack e-commerce web application using the *MERN stack* (MongoDB, Express.js, React.js, Node.js).
+I will learn how to implement key functionalities such as *user authentication, **product management, and **order handling* while gaining hands-on experience with REST APIs, database schema design, and frontend development with React.

 ---